TheCandidStartup/TheCandidStartup.github.io/_drafts/asynchronous-typescript.md

 The `reject` static method creates a *rejected* promise with the provided reason.

-The `resolve` static method can take a simple value or an object compatible with the `Promise` interface.
+The `resolve` static method can take a simple value or any `PromiseLike` object.
 It creates either a *fulfilled* promise for the value or a promise that tracks the state of the provided `Promise` or *thenable*.

 The constructor is used when wrapping old asynchronous APIs that don't natively support promises.
 You provide an *executor* function which invokes the asynchronous operation.
 The *executor* function is passed *resolve* and *reject* callbacks by the JavaScript runtime.
 When the operation completes, it calls *resolve* on success or *reject* on failure.
 That in turn sets the state of the promise appropriately and invokes the `then` method.